anfe67/ProgrammingAssignment2/README.md

 ## Introduction

+I have used exactly the same "schema" provided in the vector mean example in the assignment instructions.

-The first function defines a wrapper for a matrix, which we call mat_obj.
+The first function (makeCacheMatrix) defines a wrapper object for a matrix, which I store internally as mat_obj.
+In practice  it defines an "extended" matrix object.

-The wrapper contains a matrix object, which shall contain the inverse of mat_obj, which is mat_inv.
-This is initially set to NULL and shall be only initialized when cacheSolve is called the first time.
+This wrapper contains a second matrix object, which initially is set to NULL and that shall contain the inverse of mat_obj.
+This I have called mat_inv.

-makeCacheMatrix defines our "object wrapper", it defines an "extended" matrix object:
+Upon creation of the initial object, mat_inv is set to NULL.
+It shall be only initialized the first time when a call to cacheSolve is made.
+Any successive call to cacheSolve shall return the cached object and no longer perform the inverse calculation.

+Use of the set function cause a change to mat_obj, therefore also the cached matrix is set to NULL (mat_inv<-NULL), and therefore the next call to cacheSolve() shall have to invert the new mat_obj.

 ### Variables of interest

 * mat_obj: Our input matrix